 For his latest release, 2017′s Salt, he pulled back from the expansiveness of his previous work, exploring feelings of ambiguity and ungroundedness by writing quiet, shifting, and intense music for piano and guitar inspired by estuaries, fault lines, tidal rivers, and other landscapes in flux.
 Seven Days called the album a “majestic entry into the composer’s catalog… replete with near-imperceptible embellishments and forward-thinking concepts,” and Junction called it “a poetry of tones and turns and motion and play that transcends everyday language.”

-Ben also writes short nonfiction, and his essays about sound, art, landscape, and place have been published by Orion, Appalachia, Northern Woodlands, Taproot, The Harvard Advocate, The Island Review, and land that i live, where he is a regular contributor.
+Ben also writes short nonfiction, and his essays about sound, art, landscape, and place have been published by Orion, Appalachia, Northern Woodlands, Taproot, Literary North, The Harvard Advocate, The Island Review, and land that i live, where he was a regular contributor from 2011-2014.
 He is the assistant editor of The Ecomusicology Review, a publication focused on the intersection of music and ecology, an associate editor of the Ethnomusicology Review, and a former Middlebury Fellow in Environmental Journalism, in which capacity he researched and wrote about the relationship between sense of place and the conservation of natural soundscapes in national parks.
-Ben has spoken about art, environment, ecology, and place at primary schools, colleges, and universities, at the annual meeting of the Association of Environmental Studies and Sciences, and at the Princeton Graduate Student Conference on Water and the Making of Place in North America.
-He also developed and teaches the workshop "Reflecting Place in Music" at the Sitka Center for Art & Ecology in Oregon.
+Ben has spoken about art, environment, ecology, and place at primary schools, colleges, and universities, at the annual meeting of the Association of Environmental Studies and Sciences, at the Northern Woodlands Annual Conference, and at the Princeton Graduate Student Conference on Water and the Making of Place in North America.
+He also developed and currently teaches the workshops "Reflecting Place in Music" and “Music of the Landscape” each summer at the Sitka Center for Art & Ecology in Oregon.

 For bookings, commissions, and other inquiries, please contact us here.